kamn/elm-realworld/LOG.md

 Looking into custom html page for getting localstorage working Looked at the html in the elm-app :(
 Will have to not look anymore.

+## June 4 2017 - 19:56 to 20:11
+Looking to how to use ports.
+Not a lot of progress

+## June 4 2017 - 20:11 to 20:26
+Got elm code calling JS code.
+I need the path back

+## June 4 2017 - 20:26 to 20:41
+Got very close to having localstorage done.
+Just a little but more...

+## June 4 2017 - 20:41 to 20:56
+Finally got it working!

+I am also going to clean up the issue with how I am loading css.
+Then I can start to work on actually implementing logged in functionality like liking and posting.

+I should also get log out working.
+I wonder how much i will need to include the token in requests